 - Unemployment: All of these funds source from France’s unemployment system, which is also where employers must direct these taxes.
 They start at 4% for up to €12,516.

-When you set up your payroll for your international business, you have a few management options.
+When you set up your payroll for your international company, you have a few management options.
 Your choices include:

 - Remote: You can choose to handle your global payroll with your parent company at home.
 While this system is a less expensive option, you must be careful to keep all payroll regulations separate.
 You’ll be liable for any compliance failures.